etlu03/psh/README.md

 The listed commands follow a behavior similar to the `zsh`.

 ## Installation
-To start playing around with the `psh` simply clone this repository into your working directory and run the following command
+To start playing around with the `psh` simply clone this repository into your working directory and run the following command:
 ```
 > python3 shell.py
 ```